 Please contact the Admissions Office for more details.

 If you decide to proceed with an application after your initial tour, you will need to complete our Provisional Entry Form and return this to our Admissions office.

-This normally takes place on set afternoons in the Summer Term of Year 6 or in the Michaelmas Term of Year 7, although later applications will, of course, be considered.
+This normally takes place on set afternoons in the Autumn and Lent Terms of Year 6, although later applications will, of course, be considered.
 Prior to the assessment we will request a detailed reference from the Head of your child’s current school.

 - Admissions Interview – (20-30 minutes).
 This aims to understand how well your child will fit into Bradfield and what she or he will be able to contribute to the academic life of the College.
 Pupils are asked to bring a piece of recent academic work of their choice with them to the interview, which will act as a starting point for discussion.
 We will also talk to your child about their other interests and skills.

 - Housemistress or Housemaster Interview – (20-30 minutes).
 This interview is designed to establish how well your child is suited to College life.